 The headquarters of Matt's Habitats is the 120-year-old farmhouse where we live in Silver Spring.
 Rooftop solar panels generate all of our electricity, and vegetable and fruit gardens generate most of our produce.
 Our 1/4 acre yard also serves as a test plot and propagation area for many of the native plants that I use in clients' yards.

 I donate 10% of my income to environmental and humanitarian NGO's including Anacostia Watershed Society, Casa of Maryland, and the Capital Food Bank.
-I also serve on the board of the Maryland Native Plant Society.
+I also serve as treasurer of the Maryland Native Plant Society.

 Matt's Habitats is a Montgomery County Certified Green Business.